Skip to Content

 network is the Sui client env alias used by galene replay and galene graph when you don’t pass --network.
 It’s a label: the real fork source is whatever rpc URL you point at, so you can fork any Sui network or a private fullnode.

 Only mainnet ships as a built-in default.
-For any other network you set rpc (and optionally graphql) yourself; network is just the label Galene reports.
-To fork testnet instead of mainnet, swap the endpoints:
+For any other network you set rpc yourself; network is just the label Galene reports.
+To fork testnet instead of mainnet, swap the endpoint:

 galene.toml